Modular resurgent structures: Modular resurgence

-Notice that the above relations among the dual resurgent structures of the pair of asymptotic series $\tilde{f}_0$, $\tilde{f}_\infty$ assemble into a unique global construction that generalizes the strong-weak symmetry of~\cite{FR1phys}.
-For instance, the $L$-functions $L_{0,\pm}(s)$ and $L_{\infty,\pm}(s)$ are are called \emph{resurgent $L$-functions} in~\cite[Section~3]{FR1phys}.
+Notice that the above relations among the dual resurgent structures of the pair of asymptotic series $\tfrakg$, $\tfrakf$ fit into a unique global construction that generalizes the strong-weak symmetry of~\cite{FR1phys}.
+For instance, the $L$-functions $L_\pm$, $L_\pm'$ are called \emph{resurgent $L$-functions} in~\cite[Section~3]{FR1phys}.
 We summarize the previous circular argument in the commutative diagram below.

-Notably, starting from any fixed vertex, all other vertices of this symmetric diagram are spanned by following its directed arrows---that is, the information contained in each vertex reconstructs the whole diagram and is therefore equivalent to the information content of every other vertex.
-Moreover, a special place is occupied by the two-headed diagonal arrow representing the functional equation connecting the two pairs of $L$-functions $L_{0,\pm}(s)$ and $L_{\infty,\pm}(s)$.
+Here, a special place is occupied by the two-headed diagonal arrow representing the functional equation connecting the two pairs of resurgent $L$-functions.
+Moreover, the $q$-series $\frakg$, $\frakf$ are such that one equals the discontinuity of the asymptotic expansion of the other in the appropriate variables.

+\begin{cor} Let $\tfrakg \in \IC [\![y]\!]$ be a Gevrey-1 asymptotic series whose Borel transform has a tower of simple poles at the locations $\zeta_m=\CA m$, $m\in\IZ_{\ne 0}$, for some constant $\CA\in\IC$, and Stokes constants $S_m\in\IC$.
+Let $\frakf(y)$ be the generating series of the Stokes constants, as in Eq.~\eqref{eq:f_Am}.
+Then, the discontinuities of $\tfrakg$ across its Stokes rays can be expressed as